LukeStampfli/EmbeddedFPSExample/docs-src/guide/server-basics-and-login-system.md

 ```

 ::: danger
-Usually you would create a LoginManager on the server which talks to a backend to verify the login request and then you generate a session token, but we will keep it simple here and just check that no duplicate users are logged in(Each player has a unique name).
+Usually you would create a LoginManager on the server which talks to a backend to verify the login request and then you would generate a session token, but we will keep it simple here and just check that no duplicate users are logged in(Each player has a unique name).
 :::

 Now we have to create an object to represent a logged in player, so create a new script "ClientConnection" in the Scripts folder.
 And change its code to this: